catyeo18/safeplates/DESIGN.md

 * `helpers.py`: this file includes the following helper functions, which are used in `app.py`:
   * `returnSoup(link)`: this function scrapes the web page of the inputted link and returns the HTML of that page.
   * `goodRestaurants(restaurants, user_restrictions)`: this function takes in 2 parameters: an array of restaurants and an array of the user's dietary restrictions.
 This function filters through the array of restaurants to return an array of only restaurants that satisfy the user's dietary restrictions.
-  * `safeFood(item, user_restrictions)`: this function returns whether a menu item is in the user's dietary restrictions
+  * `safeFood(item, user_restrictions)`: this function returns whether a menu item is in the user's dietary restrictions.